barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 because this is indeed a complex topic.
 Secondly, I would be interested in other ways to solve this problem that I missed here, especially ones that work on stable.

-While this writeup has been fun, it has demonstrated to me that metaprogramming in Rust is not straightforward and that the trait system still has some rough edges.
-Not trying to say that it sucks or anything because when it works (which is most of the time) it works _amazingly_, but this whole exercise would have been a oneliner in Modern C++&trade; [^cpp].
+While this writeup has been fun, it has demonstrated to me that interacting with types in nontrivial ways during metaprogramming in Rust is hard, especially in the context of conditional compilation.
+Furthermore, the trait system still has some rough edges, where stuff that intuitively should work does not [^chalk].
+Maybe that is even a compliment to Rust because it is surprising to run into these problems in such a well designed language.
+I'm also not trying to say that the trait system sucks or anything because when it works (which is most of the time) it works _amazingly_, but this whole exercise would have been a oneliner in _Modern C++_&trade; [^cpp].

 # Endnotes
 [^where-clause]: If it strikes you as odd that we have to repeat the exact same condition in the where clause that we used in the body, you are not alone.
 In principle the compiler should know that `TruthType` is implemented for all incarnations of `Condition<C>`.
 It also does not help if we write `where Condition<true>: TruthType, Condition<false>:TruthType`.
 I suspect those are limitations in the current trait solver.
+[^chalk]: There are efforts to implement [a new trait solver](https://rustc-dev-guide.rust-lang.org/traits/chalk.html) called Chalk with the aim of massively improving the current situation.
-[^cpp]: I _know_ C++ has massive problems and I will choose Rust over it any time but the (non macro based) metaprogramming and compile time programming is currently stronger in C++.
-Though for normal (non-meta) usecases traits beat concepts so brutally its not even funny.
+[^cpp]: I _know_ C++ has massive problems and I will choose Rust over it any time but the (non macro based) metaprogramming and conditional compilation is currently stronger in C++.
+Though for normal (non-meta) usecases Traits beat Concepts any day of the week.